 A Simple kind of Acylation reaction Example is given below-

-The process of Acylating the benzene with such substance in presence of the catalyst aluminum chloride gives this reaction.
+The process of Acylating the benzene with such substance in presence of the catalyst aluminium chloride gives this reaction.
 It is as shown below.

 C6H6 + CH3-COCl + catalyst ?
 C6H5-CO-CH3 + HCl

-The above sequence of reaction explains that one molecule of the benzene and one molecule of the acetyl chloride in presence of some aluminum chloride catalyst is said to produce one molecule of the methyl phenyl ketone and one molecule of the hydrogen chloride gas.
+The above sequence of reaction explains that one molecule of benzene and one molecule of acetyl chloride in presence of some aluminium chloride catalyst is said to produce one molecule of the methyl phenyl ketone and one molecule of the hydrogen chloride gas.
 The Ketones are of great importance as compounds offering a variety of reaction paths for the additional synthesis process.